 Generally, if a US person has any involvement with a foreign trust (creation, transfer, distribution, ownership, etc), the IRS will require Form 3520 and possibly Form 3520-A to report the relationship activity during the year.
 Unlike many of the other forms discussed above, Form 3520-A should be filed separately from the US taxpayer’s individual return, and is due by March 15th each year.
 Form 3520, on the other hand, will be filed with the taxpayer’s individual return.

-If the foreign company has an interest in a foreign bank or financial account, the taxpayer should be aware of the FinCen Form 114 (also known as FBAR) reporting requirement.
+If the foreign company has an interest in a foreign bank or financial account, the taxpayer should be aware of the FinCen Form 114 (also known as FBAR) reporting requirement for foreign earned income exclusions.
 This is required for US taxpayers having ownership or signature authority over foreign bank accounts whose cumulative balances exceeded $10,000 USD at any one time during the year.
 Please note that as an individual, if you have signature authority over your business’s foreign bank account you must report the business’s account on your personal FBAR.

-Be aware that this article does not list all forms required by US taxpayers holding interests in foreign companies.
+Be aware that this article does not list all forms required for US income tax reporting requirements for foreign businesses.
 The penalties associated with the failure to file many of these forms can be quite high.
 It’s important to consult with an international tax expert to be sure of your filing requirements.